core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Management of Group Keying Material # {#sec-group-key-management}

-In order to establish a new Security Context for a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be generated.
-When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and should preserve the current value of the Sender ID of each group member.
+In order to establish a new Security Context for a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be generated and assigned to the group.
+When distributing the new Gid and Master Secret to the group members, the Group Manager MAY distribute also a new value for the Master Salt parameter, and should preserve the current value of the Sender ID of each group member.

+Before distributing the new group keying material, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members.
+If any of such "elder members" is found in the group, then:

+* The Group Manager MUST evict the elder members from the group.
+That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new key material is not provided to those evicted elder members.
+This ensures that an Observe notification {{RFC7641}} can never successfully match against the Observe requests of two different observations.

+* Until the next group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
+If any of those nodes re-joins the group before the next group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
+When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node and match it against the stored list.

-The Group Manager MUST NOT reassign a Gid value to the same group.
-That is, every group can have a given Gid at most once during its lifetime.
-An example of Gid format supporting this operation is provided in {{gid-ex}}.
+Although the Gid value changes every time a group is rekeyed, the Group Manager can reassign a Gid to the same group over that group's lifetime.
+This would happen, for instance, once the whole space of Gid values has been used for the group in question.

-The Group Manager MUST NOT reassign a previously used Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
-That is, the Group Manager MUST NOT reassign a Sender ID value within a same group under the same Gid value (see {{new-sender-id}}).
-Within this restriction, the Group Manager can assign a Sender ID used under an old Gid value, thus avoiding Sender ID values to irrecoverably grow in size.
+From the moment when a Gid is assigned to a group until the moment a new Gid is assigned to that same group, the Group Manager MUST NOT reassign a Sender ID within the group.
+This prevents to reuse a Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
+Within this restriction, the Group Manager can assign a Sender ID used under an old Gid value (including under a same, recycled Gid value), thus avoiding Sender ID values to irrecoverably grow in size.

 Even when an endpoint joining a group is recognized as a current member of that group, e.g. through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the endpoint in the group, unless the group is rekeyed first and a new Gid value is established.